 How do fitness trackers work?

-At their most basic, fitness trackers work by measuring your movement.
-This shows how much exercise you do in a day, the amount of calories you burn and how much sleep you’re getting.
+At their most basic, fitness trackers work by measuring your activity.
+You get to see how much exercise you do in a day, the number of calories you burn and whether you’re getting enough sleep.

-Many trackers have extra features to give you a more advanced picture of your health, like:
+Many trackers have extra features to give you a more accurate picture of your health:

-- Heart rate monitors to show how hard you’re working when you exercise
+- Heart rate monitors show how hard you’re working when you exercise

-So what does all the different data mean exactly, and how can it help you to measure and improve your fitness?
-We explain…
+So, what does all the different data mean exactly, and how can it help you to measure and improve your fitness?

 Record daily steps and activity